Last updated:

 Personal budgets for children and young people with SEND

-Allocated funding to meet special educational, health or social care needs
+Choose how to spend agreed funding for special educational, health or social care support

 A personal budget can be used to arrange and pay for support that has been agreed for your child or young person.